edumserrano/webpack-module-federation-with-angular/docs/recommendations.md

 The main goal of using a wrapper component is to bridge the gap between an externally loaded JavaScript module and the consuming app.
 The wrapper component should contain all the necessary logic to load the mfe and expose any inputs and outputs required.
 Once you have a wrapper component, you can reuse it throughout your app without worrying with the fact that it's actually an mfe app.

 This also means that, once you have a wrapper component, you can use it whilst taking advantage of any frontend framework specific patterns of the shell/host.
 For example, if the shell is an Angular app and you are consuming a Web component, then creating a wrapper for it will allow you to use Angular routing to load the component which otherwise you would not be able to.

 Besides the above benefits, if you always create wrapper components for your remotes then you end up standardizing how your micro frontends apps work in terms of consuming remote JS modules, which might make a significant difference in large organizations.

-> **Note**
+> [!NOTE]
 >
 > I was first introduced to this idea by watching [Web Component-based Micro Frontends with Angular](https://www.youtube.com/watch?v=ee17YczpCpU).
 >